Rio Tinto (corporation)

-Rio Tinto Group is a British-Australian multinational company that is the world's second largest metals and mining corporation.
-It was founded in 1873 when a group of investors purchased a mine complex on the Río Tinto, in Huelva, Spain, from the Spanish government.
-It has grown through a long series of mergers and acquisitions.
-Although primarily focused on extraction of minerals, it also has significant operations in refining, particularly the refining of bauxite and iron ore.
-It has joint head offices in London, England and Melbourne, Australia.
+Rio Tinto Group is a British–Australian multinational mining company headquartered in London, England, and Melbourne, Australia.
+It was founded in 1873 when a group of British investors purchased a mine complex on the Río Tinto, in Huelva, Spain, from the Spanish government.
+It has grown through a long series of mergers and acquisitions and is today a major producer of commodities such as copper, iron ore, aluminium and lithium.

 Rio Tinto is a dual-listed company, traded on both the London Stock Exchange, where it is a component of the FTSE 100 Index, and the Australian Securities Exchange, where it is a component of the S&P/ASX 200 index.
 American depositary shares of Rio Tinto's British branch are also traded on the New York Stock Exchange, giving it listings on three major stock exchanges.
 In the 2020 Forbes Global 2000, it was ranked the world's 114th-largest public company.
+It was ranked the world's 274th largest company in the 2025 Fortune Global 500.

 Rio Tinto has faced criticism by environmental groups as well as the government of Norway for the environmental impacts of its mining activities.

 History

 Formation

 The company's name comes from the Río Tinto in south-western Spain.

 Hugh Matheson led the purchase of the Rio Tinto mines from Spain, and was the company's first president.

 Since antiquity, a site along the Río Tinto in Huelva, Spain, has been mined for copper, silver, gold and other minerals.
 Around 3000 BC, Iberians and Tartessians began mining the site, followed by the Phoenicians, Greeks, Romans, Visigoths and Moors.
 After a period of abandonment, the mines were rediscovered in 1556 and the Spanish government began operating them once again in 1724.

 However, Spain's mining operations there were inefficient, and the government itself was otherwise distracted by political and financial crises, leading the government to sell the mines in 1873 at a price later determined to be well below actual value.
 The purchasers of the mine were led by Hugh Matheson's Matheson & Company, which ultimately formed a syndicate consisting of Deutsche Bank (56% ownership), Matheson (24%) and the civil engineering firm Clark, Punchard and Company (20%).
-At an auction held by the Spanish government to sell the mine on 14 February 1873, the group won with a bid of £3.68 million (ESP 92.8 million).
+At an auction held by the Spanish government to sell the mine on 14 February 1873, the group won with a bid of £3.68 million (ESP 92.8 million, equivalent to ~£519.3 million as of September 2026).
 The bid also specified that Spain would permanently relinquish any right to claim royalties on the mine's production.
 Following purchase of the mine, the syndicate launched the Rio Tinto Company, registering it on 29 March 1873.
 At the end of the 1880s, control of the firm passed to the Rothschild family, who increased the scale of its mining operations.